pingcap/blog/insert-into-tidb-hackathon-2019-values-hack-fun-tidb-ecosystem.md

 **Comment:** There are following issues in [TiKV](https://tikv.org/) could use some improvements:

-* TiKV (TiDB’s storage engine) has too many thread pools.
+* TiKV (TiDB's storage engine) has too many thread pools.
 If you switch among threads too frequently, performance declines.
 * Big queries impact small queries.

 A successful solution would minimize the number of thread pools and also ensure that if a thread pool schedules big and small queries, the small queries perform well.
 In this project, our hackers created a self-adaptive unified thread pool in TiKV to process read requests.
 This approach greatly improved TiKV/TiDB's performance, and, predictably reduced the impact of big queries on small queries.
 One of their team members, Yilin, was inspired by [Multilevel feedback queue](https://en.wikipedia.org/wiki/Multilevel_feedback_queue) and took advantage of Rust [`juliex`](https://github.com/withoutboats/juliex) crate to create their own thread pool.
-Along with his classmates, they came out with Thread Pool Protocol, and we’re amazed by the actual testing results: the performance of Sysbench `POINT SELECT` is greatly improved by 60% while QPS remains stable!
+Along with his classmates, they came out with Thread Pool Protocol, and we're amazed by the actual testing results: the performance of Sysbench `POINT SELECT` is greatly improved by 60% while QPS remains stable!

 This project won the praise of all the judges, and we are looking forward to the actual realization of this project.